ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 Conclusion

-So, is the BTWIN Elops 920 E the perfect commuter ebike?
+So, is the BTWIN Elops 920 E the perfect commuter e-bike?
 Unfortunately not.
 It could have been if a little more thought went into the finer details.

 There’s so much to like about this bike, but it does disappoint in a number of areas.
-The front suspension is not particularly good, it would have been far better to fit a decent sent of Cromoly steel rigid forks.
+The front suspension is not particularly good, it would have been far better to fit a decent set of Cromoly steel rigid forks.

 The brakes do not inspire confidence.
 Something that is needed on a bike of this weight.
 It would be easy enough to upgrade the front brake to hydraulic though.
 But my friend seems happy enough with the braking performance.

-The Brose Drive T motor is the centre piece of this electric bike and it performs excellently in combination with the Shimano Nexus 7 hub.
+The Brose Drive T motor is the centrepiece of this electric bike and it performs excellently in combination with the Shimano Nexus 7 hub.

 btwin elops 920 e review